The best desktop computer for photo editing – PCs and Macs for photographers

 Limited graphics power

-Next on our list of the best computers for photographers is the Intel Frost Canyon NUC.
-Intel’s NUC devices are small yet powerful PCs that pack enough power to edit photos on, while also being tiny enough to hide away and not take up too much space on a desk.
-Part of their appeal is that they are barebones machines, which means you need to add RAM and a hard drive yourself.
+Next on our list of the best desktop computers for photographers is the 14th-generation NUC PC (Next Unit of Computing).
+NUC devices are small yet powerful PCs that pack enough power to edit photos on, while also being tiny enough to hide away and not take up too much space on a desk.
+Part of their appeal is that they can be purchased in kit form, so you can choose your own RAM and Storage, and install your preferred operating system.
+Alternatively, fully-assembled versions are also available, with Windows 11 pre-installed.

 More options